Existence and examples of quantum isometry group for a class of compact metric spaces: Existence of a universal isometric action

+\brmrk In case $\cls=C(G)$ and $\beta$ corresponds to a topological action of a compact group $G$ on $X$, it is clear that the definition of isometric action is nothing but the requirement $d(x, gy)=d(y,g^{-1}x) (=d(g^{-1}x,y)) $, which coincides with the usual definition of isometric group action.
+Moreover, it follows from the equivalent condition (\ref{111}) that for a finite metric space $(X,d)$, the present definition does coincide with Banica's definition in \cite{ban1} as well as the one proposed in \cite{qiso_disc}.

+However, it is not yet clear whether the definition of isometric CQG-action in terms of an inequality given in \cite{sabbe} is the same as the one given by us for a general compact metric space.
+For finite spaces the equivalence of the two definitions has been proved by them in \cite{sabbe} and it is proved in \cite{alex_preprint} that in general, the definition given in this paper implies that of \cite{sabbe}. \ermrk

-\subsection{Existence of a universal isometric action}
+\section{Existence of a universal isometric action}

-It is a natural question to ask: does there exist a universal object in the category (say ${\bf Q}_{X,d}$) of all CQG (with faithful Haar state) acting isometrically (in our sense) on $(X,d)$?
+It is a natural question to ask: does there exist a universal object in the category (say ${\bf Q}_{X,d}$) of all CQG acting isometrically (in our sense) on $(X,d)$?
 For finite metric spaces, the answer is clearly affirmative, and the universal object is the quantum isometry group defined by Banica.
 We are not yet able to settle this question in full generality.
-However, we shall give an affirmative answer for a slightly modified question for a class of metric measure spaces.
+However, we'll give an affirmative answer for a large class of metric spaces which can be isometrically embedded in some $\IR^n$.
+The key idea is to prove that any isometric action for such metric spaces must be affine.
+One can compare this with the classical situation: any group acting isometrically on a compact subset of $\IR^n$ (w.r.t. the Euclidean metric) must be a subgroup of $O(n)$.
+In our more general framework, we have been able to obtain a similar result, with the free quantum orthogonal group $A_o(n)$ replacing the classical orthogonal group $O(n)$.
+That is, any CQG acting isometrically on a compact subset of $\IR^n$ is shown to be a quantum subgroup of $A_o(n)$ in a canonical way.
+This allows us to prove existence of a universal object as a suitable quotient of $A_o(n)$.